Atonement

 as 'action to be at one'

-Morphological Analysis
+Morphological analysis

-- Etymon: Middle English atone: 'at one'
+- Etymon: Atonement from Middle English atone: 'at one'

-at lit. 'at' + one lit. 'one' + suffix -ment 'action to be'â 'action to be at one'
+- Morpheme breakdown: at lit. 'at' + one lit. 'one' + suffix -ment 'action to be' â 'action to be at one'

-Essential Definition
+Essential definition

 The essential action or process of moving toward unity, harmony, or reconciliation within a relationship or system, grounded in the etymological sense of âbeing at one.â

-Semantic Context
+Semantic context

 - Conventional sense: Making amends to restore a damaged relationship; expiation.
 (Note: Semantic drift from essential meaning)